ExtremeAddons/hdri_maker_docs/docs/ui_library_manager.rst

    - This button adds the selected background to the scene, (Press Shift+Click to importing an external background image file)

-* 14. Material Version Selctor:
+* 14. Material Version Selector:

     - If in the library there are different versions of the same material, this selection allows you to choose which version to load (Press Add to confirm)